Reading Preferences

 1. Most of all, I love original, well-crafted stories and characters.
 That could be any genre, but my preference is mostly for the unconventional.
 I like atmospheric stories and extra points if there is a touch of the bizarre, a sprinkling of the macabre, or some dark humour.
 Character-driven stories appeal to me, especially if they take place on the periphery of mainstream society.
 And magical realism is something I am drawn to.

 2. I enjoy the macabre.
 I’m a fan of Edgar Allan Poe or Guy de Maupassant.
 Shirley Jackson and Priya Sharma (some Stephen King).
+I recently read some Walter de la Mare and what a treat.
 I am not keen on what you may call true horror, books where horror is the main aim … too disturbing for me.
-And I’m never drawn to transgressive fiction, where being transgressive is the aim.
+And I’m never drawn to transgressive fiction, where being transgressive is the point.

 3. Speculative fiction?
 I’m not entirely sure I know what it is, but I often find myself liking books labelled as such, because of the mystery and slightly magical elements.